Start Now

-Support for SQL (Structured Query Language) is a key feature that a PostgreSQL-compatible database must include.
-As the standard language for interacting with relational databases, it includes support for the same data types, operators, and functions used in PostgreSQL, plus a similar syntax for creating and manipulating tables, indexes, and views.
+Supporting SQL (Structured Query Language), the standard language for relational databases, is also essential.
+This includes support for the same data types, operators, and functions used in PostgreSQL, along with similar syntax for creating and manipulating tables, indexes, and views.

 PostgreSQL Compatibility Levels

-There are four levels of PostgreSQL compatibility.
-Compatibility is not an all or nothing sport.
+Many databases claim to be PostgreSQL-compatible.
+However, it is important to understand that a claim of compatibility does not necessarily mean that the database is fully compatible.
+There are, in fact, four levels of PostgreSQL compatibility.
+Compatibility is not an all-or-nothing sport.
 There can be degrees of compatibility since databases can lay anywhere along a level’s spectrum.

-Claiming a database is compatible does not inherently mean it is 100 percent compatible and that existing applications will run without updates.
-Databases can only support applications to the degree that they can support that compatibility metric.
+Claiming a database is compatible with PostgreSQl does not inherently mean it is 100 percent compatible and that existing applications will run without updates.
+Databases can only support applications to the extent they meet the compatibility criteria.
+Therefore, even if a database claims compatibility, updates may still be necessary to ensure that existing applications run smoothly.

 1. Wire-Protocol Compatibility